Best Internet Providers and Cheapest Plans in Toronto (Updated Monthly)

 North York (M2N, M2J, M3A, M3M)

 Bell's fibre expansion has made North York one of the best-served areas in the GTA.
-Both Bell and Rogers Xfinity offer gigabit-capable connections across most of the area.
-Diallog's Cable Gigabit plan at $42.50/month (intro) on Rogers infrastructure is a standout value here if you don't need Bell's fully symmetrical upload.
+Both Bell and Rogers Xfinity offer gigabit-capable fibre connections across most of the area.
+Bell's price reductions since May 2026 make its Fibe 300 ($90/mo) and Fibe 500 ($100/mo) plans particularly compelling here.
+Diallog's Cable Gigabit plan at $42.50/month (intro) on Rogers infrastructure remains a standout value for budget-conscious households who don't need Bell's symmetrical upload.

 Scarborough (M1B, M1C, M1G, M1K)

-Rogers Xfinity has the strongest cable footprint in Scarborough.
-Bell fibre is available in parts but is not yet uniform.
-TekSavvy Cable 100 and CanNet's 100M plan (Rogers network) are solid budget options.
-For families, Rogers Xfinity Popular 500 is the most reliable mid-range choice.
+Rogers Xfinity has strong fibre and cable footprint in Scarborough.
+Bell fibre is available in parts but is not yet uniform across all neighbourhoods.
+TekSavvy and CanNet's 100M plan (Rogers network) at $39.98/month are solid no-contract budget options.
+For families, Rogers Xfinity Essentials 300 at $90/month or Popular 500 at $100/month (2-year term) are the most reliable mid-range choices.

 Etobicoke (M8V, M8X, M9A)